Serendipity

 Serendipity is an unplanned fortunate discovery.
-The term was coined by Horace Walpole in 1754.
+The term was coined by Horace Walpole in 1754, after he read a Persian fairy tale called The Three Princes of Serendip, whose heroes constantly made lucky discoveries.

 The concept is often associated with scientific and technological breakthroughs, where accidental discoveries led to new insights or inventions.
 Many significant discoveries in history were serendipitous, including penicillin, Post-it notes, Popsicles, and the microwave oven, arising from unforeseen circumstances that were then recognized and capitalized upon.

 Definition

 Christian Busch views serendipity as "active luck", where chance encounters and human action come together.
 A missed flight or a casual walk in the park can lead to new friendships, interests, or even career opportunities.

 While serendipity in popular usage is often understood as a matter of pure chance, scientific discussions emphasize the crucial role of human agency—recognizing, interpreting, and acting upon unexpected opportunities.
 This interaction between chance and conscious action has been a key theme in areas such as creativity, leadership, innovation, and entrepreneurship.

 Etymology

 The first noted use of "serendipity" was by Horace Walpole on 28 January 1754.
 In a letter he wrote to his friend Horace Mann, Walpole explained an unexpected discovery he had made about a painting of Bianca Cappello, which he recently received from Mann as a gift.
 The finding regarded the coat of arms of the Cappello family and was categorised by reference to a Persian fairy tale, "The Three Princes of Serendip".
 The princes, he told his correspondent, were "always making discoveries, by accidents and sagacity, of things which they were not in quest of."
 The name comes from Serendip, an old Persian name for Sri Lanka (Ceylon), hence Sarandib by Arab traders.
 It is derived from the Sanskrit Siṃhaladvīpaḥ (Siṃhalaḥ, Sinhalese + dvīpaḥ, island), meaning Isle of the Sinhalas.
+It is a corruption of the Sanskrit compound Siṃhaladvīpa ("Dwelling-Place-of-Lions Island").
+The Arabs are thought to have borrowed the name from Indians with whom they traded.

 The word has been exported into many other languages, with the general meaning of "unexpected discovery" or "fortunate chance".